Cosmological constraints from the power spectrum of eBOSS quasars: Reference Outer Rim mocks

 In the analysis with 10 times the cumulative eBOSS volume we have found a $1\sigma$ shift in $\sigma_8$.
 This bias reaches $0.3\sigma$ of the true statistical uncertainty of $\sigma_8$ from the eBOSS QSO sample which we interpret as a true theory systematic bias in our model.
 However, when the contaminated Outer Rim mocks are analyzed with a constant term $P_{\rm shot,2}$, this $\sigma_8$ bias diminishes to $0.1\sigma$ of the true statistical error on $\sigma_8$ from the eBOSS data, see Tab.~\ref{tab:ORsys}.
 This implies that in the realistic data analysis both the true theory-systematic shifts and the marginalization projection shifts are marginal.

 In the analysis with the covariance that matches the actual eBOSS volume, we see that all the input parameters are recovered within $68\%$ CL.
 We identified $0.3\sigma$ shifts in $\sigma_8$ and $H_0$, and a $0.2\sigma$ bias in the $\Omega_m$ recovery when compared to the result with the 10 times larger volume.
 In App. \ref{app:priorV} we show that these shifts are induced entirely by the marginalization projection effects.
 Conservatively, we add this uncertainty to the total theory systematic bias budget.
+We found that using wider priors on counterterms would slightly enhance the prior volume effects.
+In particular, using priors from the previous analyses \cite{Chudaykin:2020aoj,Chudaykin:2020ghx} produces a $0.4\sigma$ shift in the $\sigma_8$ recovery.
+For this reason, we use a slightly more restrictive priors introduced in \eqref{cssPr}.

 We conclude that in the realistic data analysis with the actual eBOSS volume the parameter volume effects represent the dominant part of the apparent shift of cosmological parameters from the true values.
 The projection effects affect the posteriors of all cosmological parameters at the level of $0.2-0.3\sigma$ in terms of the actual errorbars of the eBOSS QSO sample.